sensu/sensu-docs/content/sensu-go/5.16/guides/reduce-alert-fatigue.md

   - fatigue_check
 {{< /highlight >}}

-#### Validate the filter
+#### Validate the event filter

-Verify the proper behavior of these filters by with `sensu-backend` logs.
+Verify the proper behavior of these event filters with `sensu-backend` logs.
-The default location of these logs varies based on the platform used (see [Troubleshooting][2] for details.
+The default location of these logs varies based on the platform used (see [Troubleshooting][2] for details).

 Whenever an event is being handled, a log entry is added with the message `"handler":"slack","level":"debug","msg":"sending event to handler"`, followed by a second log entry with the message `"msg":"pipelined executed event pipe handler","output":"","status":0`.
-However, if the event is being discarded by the filter, a log entry with the message `event filtered` will appear instead.
+However, if the event is being discarded by the event filter, a log entry with the message `event filtered` will appear instead.

 ## Next steps

-Now that you know how to apply a filter to a handler and use a filter asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.
+Now that you know how to apply an event filter to a handler and use a filter asset to help reduce alert fatigue, read the [filters reference][1] for in-depth information about event filters.

 [1]:  ../../reference/filters/
 [2]: ../troubleshooting#log-file-locations
 [3]: ../send-slack-alerts/
-[4]: #approach-1-use-sensuctl-to-create-a-filter
+[4]: #approach-1-use-sensuctl-to-create-an-event-filter
-[5]: #approach-2-use-a-filter-asset
+[5]: #approach-2-use-an-event-filter-asset
 [6]: ../../reference/assets/
 [7]: ../install-check-executables-with-assets/
 [8]: https://bonsai.sensu.io/assets/nixwiz/sensu-go-fatigue-check-filter